Gazza1996/Gesture-Based-UI/README.md

 <img src="https://github.com/Gazza1996/Gesture-Based-UI/blob/master/ScreenS/Screenshot2.png">

-- Now you need to open a second terminal in the same file and run the follwing command,  ``` LeapControlPanel ``` as showing below.
+- Next you need to open a second terminal in the same file and run the follwing command,  ``` LeapControlPanel ``` as showing below.

 <img src="https://github.com/Gazza1996/Gesture-Based-UI/blob/master/ScreenS/Screenshot3.png">

+- Now you should see a new green icon on the bottom of your toolbar menu, right click on it and select ``` Diagnostic Visualizer ``` and you should be greeted with this screen as showing below.

 <img src="https://github.com/Gazza1996/Gesture-Based-UI/blob/master/ScreenS/Screenshot4.png">

 <img src="https://github.com/Gazza1996/Gesture-Based-UI/blob/master/ScreenS/Screenshot5.png">
 <img src="https://github.com/Gazza1996/Gesture-Based-UI/blob/master/ScreenS/Screenshot6.png">
 <img src="https://github.com/Gazza1996/Gesture-Based-UI/blob/master/ScreenS/Screenshot7.png">